Georg1992/HyperLBot/docs/ADVANCED_TRADE_MANAGEMENT.md

-# Advanced Trade Management System
+# Trade Management System

 ## Overview

-The HyperLBot now features an **Advanced Trade Management System** that makes intelligent decisions about trade placement and dynamically manages positions with sophisticated stop loss adjustments.
+The HyperLBot now features a **Trade Management System** that makes decisions about trade placement and dynamically manages positions with stop loss adjustments.
 This system ensures trades are placed wisely and positions are managed optimally based on changing market conditions.

 ## 🎯 Key Features

-### 1. **Intelligent Trade Quality Evaluation**
+### 1. **Trade Quality Evaluation**

 The system evaluates every potential trade using a comprehensive scoring system: